Crypto AG: History

 In 1994, Crypto AG bought InfoGuard AG a company providing encryption solutions to banks.

 In 2010, Crypto AG sold G.V.
 LLC, a Wyoming company providing encryption and interception solutions for communications.

 In 2018, Crypto AG was liquidated, and its assets and intellectual property sold to two new companies.
 CyOne was created for Swiss domestic sales, while Crypto International AG was founded in 2018 by Swedish entrepreneur Andreas Linde, who acquired the brand name, international distribution network, and product rights from the original Crypto AG.
+InfoGuard AG became the property of the management as part of a management buyout.

 In 2020, it was established following a parliamentary investigation that the Swiss government and its intelligence services were aware of the spying activities of Swiss-based Crypto for many years and had "benefited from the US-led spying".

 The company and its history were the subject of BBC Radio 4's Archive on 4 programme in May 2021.